HL7/vulcan-rwd/input/pagecontent/index.md

 The first phase is building a cohort by querying for patients based on a set of inclusion and exclusion critieria.
 Although these criteria may be represented as FHIR objects, this guide does not include a process from converting the criteria expressed as FHIR instances into queries against an EHR.
 Instead it presumes that the needed healthcare data is known by the requesting software in some manner.
 In this phase, a number of queries are made against an EHR to narrow down the set of patients to those who meet the research study criteria.
 A set of patient identifiers is retrieved and becomes input into the next phase of requesting data.
 NOTE: This phase may not be necessary if the set of patients is already known for a study.
 If the proper patient identifiers are known, it is possible to skip this phase and go directly to retrieving healthcare data for the known patients.
 For more information about this phase, see [Cohort Building Phase](patients.html).

 #### Retrieve Healthcare Data
 After specific patients have been determined, the next phase is to retrieve their healthcare data.
-This guide inherits from the International Patient Summary and uses the IPS as the means to transfer healthcare data.
-There are two means to retrieve the summary:
+This guide inherits from the International Patient Access and uses the IPA as the means to transfer healthcare data.

-1. IPS-capable EHR systems
-2. Individual EHR Queries

-##### IPS-Capable EHR Systems
-For IPS-Capable EHR systems, a request to retrieve a specific patient's IPS will be made.
-The IPS that is returned will be enhanced by using the profiles defined in this guide.
-It will in effect be a "Study-Enhanced IPS".
-The EHR will receive a request using FHIR APIs with the patient's identifier as a parameter and will return the Study-Enhanced IPS as the payload.
-For information on what the Study-Enhanced IPS contains, see [Retrieve Study Enhanced IPS](healthdata.html#extended-ips-request).

-##### Individual EHR Queries
-For EHRs that do not have the ability to package and return IPS documents, a set of standard FHIR queries have been determined.
-EHRs will have to support the specific search parameters needed to find healthcare data for a specific patient.
+The sections in the IPA around [Gaining Access to a Patient Record](http://hl7.org/fhir/uv/ipa/access.html) and [Finding and Retrieving Patient Information](http://hl7.org/fhir/uv/ipa/fetching.html) detail how healthcare data can be retrieved.
+This guide lists specific search parameters needed to find healthcare data for a specific patient and it lists the specific resources and data elements that have been deemed important to return for the purposes of research.
 The CTMS or a downstream agent will make all of the queries and will then package all of the returned information into the Study-Enhanced IPS.
 For information on the needed queries, see [Individual EHR Queries](healthdata.html#ehr-queries).

 ### Technical Considerations
 To properly implement this guide, there are a set of technical considerations besides the specific queries and profiles defined.
 See [Technical Considerations](technical.html) for more details.